Candidate pipeline tools are key efficient hiring.

-3) Digging Beyond Job Boards and LinkedIn
+Candidate Pipeline Tool #3 – Digging Beyond Job Boards and LinkedIn

 Common sense says that LinkedIn and job boards are the best thing since sliced bread for recruiters.
 Or are they?

 The problem with these platforms is that they are low-hanging fruit…for every recruiter across the globe.
-They’ve become oversaturated – there’s too many recruiters and not enough candidates to go around, especially for top positions.
+They’ve become oversaturated.
+There’s too many recruiters and not enough candidates to go around, especially for top positions.

 These platforms are an excellent starting point for any search, but if you really want to access the entire talent pool, you have to dig deeper.
-Put feelings out across your network.
+Put feelers out across your network.
 Join groups on social media that pertain to your industry and connect with potential candidates.